prism/prism-docs/docs/source/commands/lookup.rst

 The lookup command allows you to query the prism database for information.

-To understand the parameters available and their use, please see :ref:`parameters`.
+To understand the parameters available and their use, please see :doc:`parameters`.

 Any results will be displayed and paginated based on your configs.